Cwarburg/Enron-network-analysis/index.md

 ## Community Detection

 In social networks, community detection helps identify groups of nodes that are more densely connected to each other than to the rest of the network—often reflecting organizational units or shared functions.
-In the Enron dataset, we detected 5 distinct communities, each representing clusters of employees with strong internal communication ties.
+In the Enron dataset, we detected 6 distinct communities, each representing clusters of employees with strong internal communication ties.
+To calculate the communities, we used the Louvain method.